cran-task-views/Tracking/Tracking.md

 unlink(tdir)
 ```

-![Diagram depicting the workflow for data processing and analysis in movement
+![Diagram with boxes and arrows depicting the workflow for data processing and
+analysis in movement ecology.
+Three steps—represented by arrows in the
-ecology.
-Three steps are identified: 1) Pre-processing, taking raw data as input
+diagram—are identified: 1) Pre-processing, taking raw data (box on the left) as
-and leading to tracking data as output (x, y, t); 2) Post-processing,
+input and leading to tracking data as output (x, y, t) (box on the center);
-manipulating tracking data as both input and output; 3) Analysis, which takes
+2) Post-processing, manipulating tracking data as both input and output;
-tracking data as input for visualization, track description, path
+3) Analysis, which takes tracking data as input for visualization,
-reconstruction, behavioral pattern identification, space use, trajectory
+track description, path reconstruction, behavioral pattern identification,
-simulation, and others.](`r svg`){width="500"}\
+space use, trajectory simulation, and others (all of these represented by
+boxes on the right).](`r svg`){width="500"}\

 ## Table of contents